-- Linear synthetic dataset: We have called the first dataset 'Linear synthetic'.
+• Linear synthetic dataset: we have called the first dataset 'Linear synthetic'.
 It was created specifically for this work, with the idea of having an easily representable linearly separable dataset to work with.
 It was chosen to check the performance of GP-RFD on some simple transformations, without the added difficulty of having a complex original dataset.
-The dataset can be seen in Figure 4.
-We applied three transformations to this dataset A: rotation, translation&extrusion and circle.
-The transformed datasets (datasets B on the experiments) can be seen in figures 5, 6 and 7 respectively. - Tao: The next step to check the usefulness of GP-RFD is starting from a harder dataset.
-To this end, we chose the Tao dataset, still a 2-dimensional problem but where classification is much harder.
-This dataset is also built artificially [41].
-The dataset can be seen, before any transformations (dataset A), in Figure 8.
-Mirroring the transformations applied over the linear synthetic dataset, we chose to transform the original Tao dataset by rotating it (Figure 9); or by translating and extruding (Figure 10).
-The transformations applied to Tao can also be seen in table 3.
+The dataset can be seen in Fig. 4.
+We applied three transformations to this dataset A: rotation, translation and extrusion and circle.
+The transformed datasets (datasets B on the experiments) can be seen in Figs. 5-7 respectively.

-Figure 4: Linear synthetic dataset, dataset A.
+Fig. 4.
+Linear synthetic dataset, dataset A.

-Figure 5: Rotation problem, transformed dataset
+Fig. 5.
+Rotation problem, transformed dataset.